svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 20-Nov-2020
+* Updated with better picture of colors for highlighting and selected text

 #### On 19-Nov-2020
 * Different colors available for highlight and selected text.
 * Sample can be see as tooltip